tc39/proposal-intl-sequence-units/slides/time-units.md

 ### 6. Intl is already a subset of CLDR

-- CLDR has over 200 units; Intl has 45, each independently motivated
-- Intl is already sanctioning a narrow subset of sequence units
+- Intl is already sanctioning a narrow subset of sequence units.
+Therefore, excluding time units from the sanctioned list of sequence units does not create a new class of errors; it merely falls into the current class of errors.

-- ECMA need not add time sequence units just because they are in CLDR
+> **Note:** CLDR has over 200 units; Intl has 45, each independently motivated.
+Time units are among the 45.

 ---